jorgeyanesdiez/HueUpdater/README.md

-The calendar and schedule should be modified to your needs too.
+The calendar and schedules should be modified to your needs too.

-* The section **Operation** -> **Schedule** defines time intervals of each day during which the light is on.
+* The section **Operation** -> **Schedules** defines time intervals of each day during which the light is on.

   Example:
   ```json